 After completion of "Construction of 317 km railway route from Baku to Beyuk-Kyasik project", on December 1, 2014, the Group entered into an agreement with the Supplier to supply equipment and materials, and perform related works and services for a "Complete refurbishment of 600 km of the rail track of the railway between Baku and Beyuk-Kyasik".
 The project commenced in the beginning of 2015 and is planned to be completed in 4.5 years.
-In order to finance this project the Group signed a loan in the amount of EUR 458,861 thousand from HSBC Bank plc on April 14, 2015.
+In order to finance this project the Group signed a loan in the amount of EUR 458,861 thousand from HSBC Bank plc. on April 14, 2015.
+The loan matures in 2025 and is guaranteed by the government.
+On December 21, 2017 the government has repaid the loan principal amounting EUR 15,215 thousand.

-During the year ended December 31, 2016, the Group received a grant in the amount of AZN 45,000 thousand for the financing of repair and construction works regarding the "International North-South Transport Corridor", including construction of Astara Azerbaijan-Astara Iran railway based on decree of President of the Republic of Azerbaijan #1608 dated December 7, 2015 and decree of Cabinet of Ministers # 95s dated February 22, 2016.
+During the year ended December 31, 2017 and 2016 the Group received a grant in the amount of AZN 20,000 and AZN 45,000 thousand, respectively, for the financing of repair and construction works regarding the "International North-South Transport Corridor", including construction of Astara Azerbaijan-Astara Iran railway based on decree of President of the Republic of Azerbaijan #1608 dated December 7, 2015 and decree of Cabinet of Ministers #95s dated February 22, 2016.

 The Group signed an agreement with Societe Generale for the loan in the amount of EUR 276,995 thousand on March 30, 2016.
-The loan was granted for the purchase of 50 locomotives from Alstom Transport S.A. and is guaranteed by the government.
-During the year ended December 31, 2016, 15% of the loan agreement was granted by the government in the amount of AZN 77,424 thousand.
+The loan was granted for the purchase of 50 locomotives from Alstom Transport S.A. and is guaranteed by the Government.
+During the year ended December 31, 2016, 15% of the loan agreement was granted by the Government in the amount of AZN 77,424 thousand.